 4. Picking an Intermittent Fasting Method that works for you?

 There are many different intermittent fasting methods, and you should pick the one that works best for you.
 Some like to merge their daily eating window with their sleeping window and fast through the night.
 Others prefer a more traditional approach of eating during an 8-hour window each day.
-Whichever intermittent fasting method you choose, there are some things to keep in mind:

 5. What should I eat after an intermittent fast?